| |

 -

-Income from investments such as CDs, Social Security
+Income from investments such as CDs,

-benefits, pension benefits, some annuities, or most
+Social Security benefits, pension benefits, some

 -